 It is the traditional Relational Database approach

-It store a table in a sequence of rows
+It stores a table in a sequence of rows

-It store a table in a sequence of columns i.e. the entries of a column is stored in contiguous memory locations.
+It stores a table in a sequence of columns i.e. the entries of a column is stored in contiguous memory locations.

 SAP HANA is particularly optimized for column-order storage.